Sudden Behavioral Changes in Children With Lyme Disease

 The neurologic and immune responses triggered by Lyme disease can affect brain circuits involved in mood regulation, attention, and impulse control.

-Children with Lyme disease may develop:
+Children may develop:

-- irritability or emotional lability
+- Irritability or emotional lability

-- aggressive or oppositional behavior
+- Aggressive or oppositional behavior

-- anxiety or panic symptoms
+- Anxiety or panic symptoms

-- difficulty concentrating
+- Difficulty concentrating

-- sensory hypersensitivity to sound, touch, or light
+- Sensory hypersensitivity to sound, touch, or light

-- sleep disturbances
+- Sleep disturbances

-- cognitive symptoms such as brain fog
+- Cognitive symptoms such as brain fog

 Published Observations of Behavioral Symptoms